jericson/jericson.github.io/_posts/2023-11-18-standing_up.md

 the subject or [finding a better venue](https://talk.collegeconfidential.com/t/politics-discussion-group/3617248) for a conversation.
 There's no topic that's so important that it must be discussed always and everywhere.
-People matter more ideas.
+People matter more than ideas.
 And here's the thing: treating others with respect means **caring for people as individuals** rather than as stand-ins for their identities.